 When will my case be resolved?

 While we work diligently to resolve your case from the day you sign the attorney client agreement, timeframes for resolution are always unpredictable because of all the moving parts to personal injury claims.
-If a personal injury lawyer in Texas tells you they will have you a check in “x” amount of days, you may want to be a little skeptical.
+If a personal injury attorney tells you they will have you a check in “x” amount of days, you may want to be a little skeptical.
 The first impediment to resolving these cases quickly is your health.
 We cannot demand the case until we know what your past and future medical bills will be as well as your long term prognosis.
 If we settle before knowing this information, we may not get the recovery you deserve.
 Once we have the necessary medical information as well as the information supporting lost income and other damages, we immediately send a demand to the insurance company in an effort to resolve the case.
 Usually, at this stage we know if the insurance company is negotiating in good faith, and if so, the case can resolve in a matter of a few weeks.
 If we are forced to file suit, we are then at the mercy of the Courts to some degree as to when we get to trial, but we continue to diligently work on your case with the goal of getting it into mediation and resolved as quickly as possible.
 Again, every case is different and so is the time frame for every case.
 Dallas car wreck cases are usually quicker to resolve then complex medical malpractice cases in Dallas.
 All we can do is assure you that, as your personal injury attorney, we will work as hard and as quickly as possible to get you the compensation you are entitled.

 Isn’t every lawyer in the phonebook or internet the same?

-Picking injury lawyers in Texas is a personal decision.
+Picking a lawyer is a personal decision.
 It’s important to find a lawyer that is right for you.
 As we say on our home page- the right lawyer matters.
 When picking a lawyer, it is certainly important to avoid two scenarios.
 First, make sure you pick a lawyer that has the experience you need.
 The Dallas personal injury attorneys at Wilson Trosclair & Lovins have a vast amount of experience handling personal injury cases of every type, from auto accidents, to medical malpractice, to nursing home abuse, to construction site accidents, to wrongful deaths, just to name a few.
 This experience is important to achieve a beneficial resolution.
 Second, many firms simply treat clients as numbers- just one of many in a settlement mill where paralegals, rather than attorneys, handle the cases.
 At Wilson Trosclair & Lovins, every case is assigned to an attorney from the second the case hits our doors.
 Each case is given the attention of an experienced personal injury attorney that has handled your type of case in the past.
 You are not simply a “number” to us farmed out to a paralegal.
 And unlike many firms, the names partners in this firm actually work on the cases and do not simply act as marketing tools.
 If you review our educational background and professional experience, I believe you will see that the Dallas personal injury attorneys at Wilson Trosclair and Lovins are the right attorneys for you, so do not leave chance to a random name in a phonebook.

 How long do I have to file my case?